 · Use of resources

 Intermediate Course includes provisioning and preparation of meals by students.
-Candidates should make a plan to get provision in advance.
+Candidates should make a plan to get provisions in advance.

 You need to have: